-AMHCA recommends that clinical mental health counselors have specialized training in addition to the generally agreed upon course areas endorsed by CACREP.
-These include the biological bases of behavior, clinical assessment, trauma, and co-occurring disorders technology assisted counseling, and integrated behavioral health care counseling.
+AMHCA recommends that clinical mental health counselors have specialized training in addition to the generally agreed upon courses and curricula endorsed by CACREP.
+These include the biological bases of behavior, clinical assessment, trauma, and co-occurring disorders technology assisted counseling, and integrated behavioral health care counseling, working with children and adolescents, and working with older persons.
 Knowledge and skills related to the biological bases of behavior may be covered in a single course or more commonly across several courses or domains of inquiry.
-The skills outlined in this document can be measured through standardized testing, participation in class or team role-playing exercises, reviews of treatment plans, and reviews of progress notes infield work settings.
+The skills outlined in this document can be measured through standardized testing, participation in class or team role-playing exercises, case studies, research papers, reviews of treatment plans, and reviews of progress notes in field work settings.
 It is recommended that the following be addressed for students in mental health counseling programs of study.